-The Company is aware of one combined holding which holds more than 10 per cent of the ordinary shares in issue; Hargreaves Landsdown Asset Management with 19.96 per cent at the date of issuing these financial statements.
+The Company is aware of one holding of more than 10 per cent of the ordinary shares in issue; Hargreaves Lansdown Asset Management with 20.62 per cent at the date of issuing these financial statements.

-No other individual shareholder held more than 10 per cent of the ordinary shares in issue at 30 September 2021, 30 September 2020 or at the date of issuing these financial statements.
+No beneficial owner held more than 10 per cent of the ordinary shares in issue at 30 September 2022, 30 September 2021 or at the date of issuing these financial statements.